AwakenedMind/AwakenedMind/README.md

-- ⚡ Having fun learning Rust!
+- ❤️ Rust and Typescript
-- ❤️ Rust and Javascript
+- React Native Engineer
-- Spending most of my time playing with universal app development with a single core codebase that supports Windows Linux MacOS Web iOS Android using Expo Web + Tauri
+- ⚡ Spending most of my time playing with universal app development using a single core codebase that supports Windows Linux MacOS Web iOS Android using Expo + Tauri